wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/how-it-works.rst

 Active response configuration
 -----------------------------

-Active responses are configured in the manager by modifying the :ref:`ossec.conf <reference_ossec_conf>` file as follows:
+Active responses are configured in the manager by modifying the :ref:`manager.conf <reference_ossec_conf>` file as follows:

 1. Create a command